benmclaren/personal-site/ben_personal_site/content/articles/activerecord.md

 ---
-title: "Working with Active Record"
+title: 'Working with Active Record'
 date: 2020-01-31T16:23:47Z
 author: Ben McLaren
-draft: false
+draft: true
-excerpt: "Notes on the Le Wagon Active Record Basics Models challenge"
+excerpt: 'Notes on the Le Wagon Active Record Basics Models challenge'
 ---

 **Notes on the Le Wagon Active Record Basics Models challenge**

 We will go through how a small terminal application links together with active record.
 For this, please refer to the challenge above.